denn1s/computer-graphics-v3/README.md

 Just like with reflections, we cast a new ray in the refracted direction and recursively call `cast_ray`.
 The `albedo` property of our `Material` now has a fourth component that controls the transparency of the surface.
 The final color is a blend of the Phong color, the reflected color, and the refracted color, all weighted by their respective albedo values.

+## Texture Mapping

+Texture mapping is a technique used to add detail and realism to the surface of a 3D object.
+Instead of the object having a single, uniform color, we can wrap a 2D image (a texture) around it.
+This is how we can make a simple sphere look like a planet, a basketball, or any other detailed spherical object.

+### Texture Management (`src/textures.rs`)

+To handle textures, we have a `TextureManager`.
+Its job is to load image files from disk and make their pixel data available to the ray tracer.

+A key detail in our implementation is that textures are stored in two formats:

+1.  **`CpuTexture`**: This version stores the texture's pixel data in a simple `Vec<Vector3>`.
+The ray tracing algorithm, which runs on the CPU, uses this data to determine the color of a point on an object.
+Each pixel's color is normalized to a `Vector3` (with components from 0.0 to 1.0) for easy use in lighting calculations.
+2.  **`Texture2D`**: This is `raylib`'s format for a texture that is stored on the GPU.
+While our ray tracer doesn't use this directly for color calculations, it's kept for potential use in `raylib`'s drawing functions if we wanted to mix rasterization with ray tracing.

+The `get_pixel_color` function is the bridge between the texture data and the ray tracer.
+It takes a texture path and a pair of texture coordinates `(tx, ty)` and returns the color of the pixel at that location.

+### UV Calculation for a Sphere (`src/sphere.rs`)

+To wrap a 2D image around a 3D sphere, we need a way to map every point on the sphere's surface to a corresponding 2D coordinate on the texture.
+These 2D coordinates are called **UV coordinates**, where `u` is the horizontal coordinate (like x) and `v` is the vertical coordinate (like y), both typically ranging from 0.0 to 1.0.

+This mapping is done in the `get_uv` function inside `src/sphere.rs`.
+The process is based on spherical coordinates:

+1.  **Normalize the Point**: First, we take the 3D intersection point `p` on the sphere's surface and convert it into a normalized vector.
+We do this by subtracting the sphere's `center` from the point and dividing by the `radius`.
+This gives us a unit vector pointing from the center to the surface point.

+2.  **Calculate `u` (Longitude)**: The `u` coordinate corresponds to the longitude (like on Earth).
+We can calculate it using the `atan2` function on the `x` and `z` components of our normalized vector. `atan2(x, z)` gives us the angle around the y-axis.
+We then divide by `2 * PI` to map this angle from `[-PI, PI]` to `[-0.5, 0.5]` and add 0.5 to shift the range to `[0, 1]`.

+    ```rust
+    let u = 0.5 + normalized.x.atan2(normalized.z) / (2.0 * PI);
+    ```

+3.  **Calculate `v` (Latitude)**: The `v` coordinate corresponds to the latitude.
+We can get this from the `y` component of our normalized vector.
+The `asin(y)` function gives us the angle of elevation from the xz-plane.
+We divide by `PI` to map this angle from `[-PI/2, PI/2]` to `[-0.5, 0.5]` and then subtract it from 0.5 to flip the direction (so 0.0 is at the top and 1.0 is at the bottom) and shift the range to `[0, 1]`.

+    ```rust
+    let v = 0.5 - normalized.y.asin() / PI;
+    ```

+The result is a pair of `(u, v)` coordinates that uniquely identify a point on the 2D texture for every 3D point on the sphere.

+### Applying the Texture (`src/main.rs`)

+The final step is to use these UV coordinates in our `cast_ray` function:

+1. When a ray intersects a sphere, the `ray_intersect` method calculates and returns the `(u, v)` coordinates for the intersection point.
+2. In `cast_ray`, if the intersected object's material has a texture, we use these `u` and `v` coordinates to find the corresponding pixel on the texture.
+3. We scale the `u` and `v` (which are in the `[0, 1]` range) by the texture's width and height to get the integer pixel coordinates `(tx, ty)`.
+4. We call `texture_manager.get_pixel_color` with these coordinates to get the color from the texture.
+5. This color is then used as the `diffuse_color` in the Phong lighting calculation, effectively painting the image onto the sphere's surface.

 ## How to run this code

 To run this code, you will need to have Rust installed.
 You can find instructions on how to install Rust [here](https://www.rust-lang.org/tools/install).